BenjaminWendtner/Jhana/README.md

 Jhana also supports localization.
 Put your language files into *config/languages/* folder and name them appropriately ("en.php", "de.php" and so on).
 Use the function ```Jhana::set_language('en');``` to set the session to this language and the function ```Jhana::get_language();``` to get the current language.
 Then use ```Jhana::t(...);``` to print your translations.
 You can set your default language in *config/config.php*

+### Cronjobs
+There is not much Jhana can do for you if you want to use cronjobs.
+But here is the approach we would recommend:
+You could define another constant in *config/config.php* and name it CRONJOB_SECRET with a random string.
+When you are setting up your cronjobs you can pass this random string as parameter in the URL.
+Next you could setup a CronjobController with some actions and a filter which checks wether the cronjob secret passed in the URL matches the CRONJOB_SECRET you defined in your config.
+The controller actions can then simply handle your cronjob logic.
+Then in *config/routes.php* you c